alw1746/Backster/readme.txt

   full daily, weekly, monthly.
   Mirror every 10 mins, hourly.

+Alert messages can be sent via a popup window or email if backup has a problem.

 Installation
 ------------
--Unzip backster zipfile into a folder eg. C:\SOE\
+Unzip backster zipfile into a folder eg. C:\SOE\
--Backster consists of the following folders:
+Backster consists of the following folders:

 7-ZipPortable     7-Zip archiving software
 doc               documentation